oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/cloud-analytics-with-oac-standalone/files/cloud-analytics-with-oac-standalone-wad.md

 -   OBIEE is on version 12.2.1.4
 -   RPD is in a consistent state
--   No object level security is used
+-   No object-level security is used
 -   No usage tracking is implemented
 -   No JS and/or CSS customization of the reports
 -   No special characters (including spaces) are used in the names of the reports and entities in the catalog